JoreKut/Stream-API-DataBase/README.md

 ---

-### Of course, you can extend Person and add your fields for more practice.
+### Of course, you can extend Person class and add your fields for more practice.
 ### I hope, that this project will helps someone to skip preparing routine to Stream API practice.